OFFLINE-GmbH/oc-site-search-plugin/README.md

 * RainLab.Pages
 * RainLab.Blog
+* RadiantWeb.ProBlog
 * Native CMS pages (experimental)

 Support for more plugins is added upon request.

 **You can easily extend this plugin to search your custom plugin's contents as well.
 See `Add support for custom plugin contents`.**

-## Config
+## Settings

-To overwrite default config values create a `config/offline/sitesearch/config.php` and return the values you would like to overwrite.
+You can manage all of this plugin's settings in the October CMS backend.

 ### Rainlab.Pages

 No special configuration is required.

-If you don't want to provide search results for Rainlab.Pages change the `enabled` config value to `false`.

 ### Rainlab.Blog

-Make sure you change the `posturl` config value to point to the right url.
+Make sure you set the `Url of blog post page` setting to point to the right url.
+Only specify the fixed part of the URL: `/blog/post`.
 If your posts are located under `/blog/post/:slug` the default value is okay.

-If you don't want to provide search results for Rainlab.Blog change the `enabled` config value to `false`.
+### RadiantWeb.ProBlog

+Make sure you set the `Url of blog post page` setting to point to the right url.
+Only specify the fixed part of the URL: `/blog`.
+If your posts are located under `/blog/:category/:slug` the default value is okay.

 ### CMS pages (experimental)

-If you want to provide search results for CMS pages change the `enabled` config value to `true`.
+If you want to provide search results for CMS pages change the `enabled` setting to `On`.

 You have to specifically add the component `siteSearchInclude` to every CMS page you want to be searched.
 Pages **without** this component will **not** be searched.